Montevideo

 Don Boutique Hotel Mid-range

-Facing the Mercado del Puerto: ample rooms, a terrace over the port and the city's best parrillas at the bottom of the lift.
+Facing the Mercado del Puerto: roomy bedrooms, a terrace over the harbour, and the parrillas at the foot of the lift for lunch.

 Check availability

-The historic quarter's reference hostel: dorms and doubles, patio, bikes and asados organised among travellers.
+The go-to hostel in the historic quarter: dorms and double rooms, a patio, bikes and asados among travellers.

 Check availability